InstituteforDiseaseModeling/historymatching/docs/what_is_history_matching.rst

 Preparation
 ---------------------------

-1. Obtain observations from the real world and format them into a :ref:`TimeObservationsFrame` and a :ref:`SummaryObservationsFrame`.
+1. Obtain observations from the real world and format them into an :ref:`ObservationsFrame`.

 2. Build a beautiful model which you would like to match to the real world.
 Wrap this model according to :ref:`Wrapping A Model`.